siewmeng/sm/file01_enum.md

 ```
 Hello! light, invalid signal.
 ```
-To avoid such situation from arising, we restrict the values to a set of strings, e.g. only allows Red, Green and Yellow.
+To avoid such situation from arising, we restrict colour to a set of values i.e. only allows Red, Green and Yellow.

-First of all, we define a data type and let's call it MyColour.
-MyColour has 3 members; Red, Green and Yellow.
-*Please note that they are just identifiers and no string data types.*
+First of all, we define a data type using keyword **enum** and let's call it MyColour.
+MyColour has 3 members; Red, Green and Yellow. *Please note that they are just identifiers and no string data types.*

 ```
 enum MyColour {